Eco-Efficiency, Energy and

 We are constantly seeking ways to ship more efficiently to save costs and reduce our environmental impact.
 This includes utilizing warehouses closer to customers and reusable dunnage, which provides a dual benefit by reducing packaging waste and eliminating the need for special cleaning at customer sites.

-Approximately half of our sites successfully reduced their waste intensity by finding alternative uses for waste streams and effectively converting waste into by-products.
-As a result, our total waste intensity decreased by 1% between 2019 and 2023.
+As a result, our total waste intensity decreased by 6% between 2019 and 2024.
 We remain committed to achieving our 2030 total waste intensity target and are formulating a plan to ensure that it is met.

-Water
+Water Resources

 A rainwater harvesting system was successfully implemented at the Mahad site in India.
 This system involves the collection of rainwater from a rooftop area of 100 square meters and its diversion into a water storage tank.
 The system is designed to collect approximately 300 cubic meters of rainwater annually.